Written by Rose Souders

 It’s important to note that since you’ll have to add code to your site, you may want to hire a web developer to help if you’re not familiar.
 If you’re comfortable with HTML, you should be totally fine.

 Google Analytics is one of my favorite tools.
-It gives you tons of information about who is coming to your site, sources they came from, what pages they moved through, and even the amount of revenue you’re pulling in from each source.
-Before you start any marketing efforts, you MUST have Google Analytics attached to your website.
+It gives you tons of information about who is coming to your site, sources they came from, what pages they moved through, the amount of revenue you’re pulling in from each source, along with many other insights.
+Before you start any marketing efforts, you MUST have Google Analytics installed on your website.
 You cannot get retroactive data, so this is super important to set up if you want to track accurate data from your campaign efforts.

-Even if you’re not ready to run any campaigns or spend focused time tackling your social media, you still want to get this connected as soon as possible.
-Data will collect during your down time.
+Even if you’re not ready to run any campaigns or spend focused time tackling your social media, you still want to get Google Analytics connected as soon as possible.
+Data will collect during your downtime.
 If you hire a marketing person later, they’ll do a much better job if they have this past data to review.

 To be efficient with social media, you’ll need to use a variety of tools.
 Before you set aside time each week to manage your social media, take a couple of hours to create the accounts for your social media scheduler, graphics creator, or whatever else you’re planning on using.
 Get the apps too.
 I like having the apps for my social media tools so that I receive push notifications to my mobile when something significant happens.
 This is a personal preference.
 These can also be very distracting, so make sure you create the setup that’s best for you.

-- Bitly – tool that allows you to create shortened tracking links.
-I use these with my image posts on Facebook and also for Instagram profile URLs so that I can track the clicks to my website.
+- Bitly – a tool that allows you to create shortened tracking links.
+We use these with image posts on Facebook and also for Instagram profile URLs so that we can track the clicks.

 Of course, you’ll also want to get the apps for the platforms you’re using – Facebook, Twitter, Instagram, etc.